Join the Team

 Bookings will only be accepted on receipt of full payment PRIOR to the event via cheque, BACS or credit card.
 Cheques to be made payable to ‘National Training Resources Limited’.

-All reservations will be confirmed by email within two days of receipt of your completed booking form and payment in full and will include venue details and times.
+All reservations will be confirmed by email within two working days of receipt of your completed booking form and payment in full and will include venue details and times.